Mesh

 • Public interfaces -- documents the contract

 Generic functions and types let you write code that works with any type.
-Use angle brackets to declare type parameters:
+Declare type parameters in angle brackets:

 mesh